 Just as a positive review brings in business, a negative one can be why you lose customers.

-Negative reviews have kept 40% of customers from using a business – that’s close to half of your potential clients lost immediately.
+Negative reviews have kept 40% of customers from using a business – close to half of your potential clients lost immediately.

 9. Gain Valuable Insights from Customer Feedback Can Improve Your Business